aristoteleo/dynamo-release/README.md

 * 15/12/2022: *Thanks for @elfofmaxwell and @MukundhMurthy's contribution*. dynamo 1.2.0 released
 * 11/11/2022: the continuing development of dynamo and the Aristotle ecosystem will be supported by CZI.
 See [here](https://chanzuckerberg.com/eoss/proposals/predictive-modeling-of-single-cell-multiomics-over-time-and-space/)
 * 4/14/2022: dynamo 1.1.0 released!
 * 3/14/2022: Since today dynamo has its own logo!
-Here the arrow represents the RNA velocity vector field, while the helix the RNA molecule and the colored dots RNA metabolic labels (4sU labeling).
+Here the arrow represents the RNA velocity vector field, while the helix is the RNA molecule and the colored dots are RNA metabolic labels (4sU labeling).
 See [readthedocs](https://dynamo-release.readthedocs.io/en/latest/index.html)
 * 2/15/2022: primers and tutorials on least action paths and in silico perturbation are released.
 * 2/1/2022: after 3.5+ years of perseverance, our dynamo paper is finally online in [Cell](https://www.sciencedirect.com/science/article/pii/S0092867421015774#tbl1) today!